Apply To Be An Intern

 Undergraduate Interns are expected to:

-- Work three hours per week at the Prindle reception desk when the University is in session.
+Work two hours per week at the Prindle reception desk when the University is in session.

-- Attend a one-hour weekly meeting with the Lead Intern, Prindle Graduate Fellow and the Director/Assistant Director of the Institute to discuss ethical issues and campus or current events relevant to the Institute and its aims, and to advise on student involvement at the Institute.
+Attend a one-hour weekly meeting with the Lead Interns, Prindle Graduate Fellow, and the Director/Assistant Director of the Institute to discuss ethical issues and campus or current events relevant to the Institute and its aims, and to advise on student involvement at the Institute.

 Undergraduate interns will receive a $350 stipend each semester they work.

 The application packet must consist of a resume, "unofficial" academic transcript (from e-services), the names of two faculty references, and a response to the following prompts: Identify and briefly explain a significant ethical dilemma/issue/question and why you think it is important.
 Separately, identify a pressing ethical issue on DePauw's campus that you believe would be a good topic for a public forum (each no more than 500 words).
-Applications are due no later than Wednesday, March 6.
-Please either e-mail your completed application to firstname.lastname@example.org (preferred), use campus mail, or personally deliver your application to Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics.
+Applications for the 2014-2015 Interns will be available during spring semester 2014.
+Please either e-mail your completed application to email@example.com (preferred), use campus mail, or personally deliver your application to Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics.

 If you have any questions or would like more information, please contact Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics by e-mail (firstname.lastname@example.org) or by phone.